tc39/proposal-smart-pipelines/readme.md

 by the developer.

-One disadvantage arises from their frequent dynamic binding rather than lexical binding, as the former is not statically analyzable and is more stateful than the latter.
+One disadvantage arises from their frequent dynamic binding rather than lexical binding, as the former is not [statically analyzable][static analyzability] and is more stateful than the latter.
 It may also cause surprising results when coupled with bare/tacit
 calls: it becomes more difficult to tell whether a bare identifier `print` is meant to be a simple variable reference or a bare function call on the topic